 Implicit in the description of a continuum is the understanding that some elements may overlap.
-For example, promotion and prevention strategies may share similar approaches.
-(SAMHSA, 2018; NRC & IOM, 2009).
-Together, these elements must be seen together as part of a comprehensive approach to the problem of underage alcohol consumption.
+For example, promotion and prevention strategies may share similar approaches (SAMHSA, 2018; NRC & IOM, 2009; National Academies of Sciences, 2019).
+Together, these elements must be seen as part of a comprehensive approach to the problem of underage alcohol consumption.
 Further, prevention of underage drinking should be understood as influencing the risk of excessive alcohol use (e.g., binge drinking) and the development of substance use disorders throughout the lifespan.
-Since early initiation of alcohol use is associated with the development of an alcohol use disorder later in life, and binge drinking by youth is strongly associated with binge drinking by adults, the use of effective prevention strategies for underage drinking can have a long-term impact on the entire continuum of care, and help reduce the economic cost of excessive alcohol use and related harms in the U.S., which was estimated to be \$249 billion (\$2.05 per drinking) in 2010 (Edwards, Stein-Seroussi, Flewelling, Orwin, Zhang, 2015; Flewelling, Grube, Paschall, et al., 2013; Sacks, Gonzales, Bouchery, Tomedi, & Brewer, 2015; Holder, 2002).2
+Because early initiation of alcohol use is associated with the development of an alcohol use disorder later in life, and binge drinking by youth is strongly associated with binge drinking by adults, the use of effective prevention strategies for underage drinking can have a long-term effect on the entire continuum of care and help reduce the economic cost of excessive alcohol use and related harms in the United States, which was estimated to be \$249 billion (\$2.05 per drink) in 2010 (Hingson & Zha, 2009; Edwards et al., 2015; Flewelling et al., 2013; Sacks et al., 2015; Holder, 2002).